 - Manage your condition;

 - > Lower your risks for new conditions;

 - > Work better with your doctor;

 - > Take your medicine safely; and

-- > Find helpful online and community resources.
+- > Connect you with other resources available from both Citi and Aetna.

-If you enroll in the Disease Management Program upon invitation, you will work directly with an Aetna nurse, who acts as a personal health coach through the program.
-Support is also available through online wellness programs.
-Aetna will manage your care through your Personal Health Record and notify you of any errors or gaps in your care.

-Depending on your situation, you may receive a call or letter from Aetna.
+If you enroll in the Care Management program upon invitation, you will work directly with an Aetna nurse, who acts as a personal Advocate to you and your family.
+Depending on your situation, you may receive a call, text or letter from Aetna inviting you to participate.